Jira Data Center Front-end API

 DOM tree

-Many plugins rely on our DOM structure to fetch data.
+Many apps rely on our DOM structure to fetch data.
 Instead, public REST API or WRM data providers should be used whenever possible.
 Using the DOM tree to store or to get information is discouraged.

 AUI components